 The University of Hawai‘i System

-The University of Hawai‘i (UH) is a postsecondary education system composed of 10 campuses throughout the 50th state.
-In addition to the flagship campus at Manoa, the UH system includes UH Hilo, a four-year campus located on the island of Hawai‘i, and UH West O‘ahu, an upper division campus located on the leeward side of O‘ahu.
-There are four UH Community College campuses on O‘ahu (Honolulu Community College, Kapi‘olani Community College, Leeward Community College, and Windward Community College) and one on each of three neighbor islands (Maui Community College, Kaua‘i Community College, and Hawai‘i Community College), making college classes accessible and affordable in easing the transition from high school to college for many students.
+The University of Hawai'i (UH) is a postsecondary education system composed of 10 campuses throughout the 50th state.
+In addition to the flagship campus at Manoa, the UH system includes UH Hilo, a four-year campus located on the island of Hawai'i, and UH West O'ahu, a four-year campus located on the leeward side of O'ahu.
+There are four UH Community College campuses on O'ahu (Honolulu Community College, Kapi'olani Community College, Leeward Community College, and Windward Community College) and one on each of three neighbor islands (UH Maui College, Kaua'i Community College, and Hawai'i Community College), making college classes accessible and affordable in easing the transition from high school to college for many students.

-The UH seal contains a torch and a book titled Malamalama in the center of a circular map of the Pacific, surrounded by the state motto, Ua mau ke ea o ka ‘aina i ka pono (“The life of the land is perpetuated in righteousness”).
-The UH motto, inscribed in both the Hawaiian and English languages on Founders’ Gate at UH Manoa is Maluna a‘e o na lahui a pau ke ola ke kanaka (“Above all nations is humanity”).
-The motto is reflected in the ethnic diversity of UH students: 22 percent Caucasian, 16 percent Japanese, 13 percent Filipino, 14 percent Hawaiian or part Hawaiian, 5 percent Chinese, 12 percent mixed ethnicity, and 18 percent other.
+The UH seal contains a torch and a book titled Malamalama in the center of a circular map of the Pacific, surrounded by the state motto, Ua mau ke ea o ka 'aina i ka pono ("The life of the land is perpetuated in righteousness").
+The UH motto, inscribed in both the Hawaiian and English languages on Founders' Gate at UH Manoa is Maluna a'e o na lahui a pau ke ola o ke kanaka ("Above all nations is humanity").
+The motto is reflected in the ethnic diversity of UH students: 24.2 percent Hawaiian or part Hawaiian, 19.1 percent Caucasian, 9.1 percent Japanese, 12.6 percent Filipino, 4.5 percent Chinese, 12.6 percent mixed ethnicity, and 17.8 percent other.

-UH governance is vested in the Board of Regents, appointed by the governor of Hawai‘i.
+UH governance is vested in the Board of Regents, appointed by the governor of Hawai'i and confirmed by the State Legislature.
 The regents in turn appoint a president of the UH.